Combinations With Repetition Calculator (Stars and Bars)

 - Copy a shareable URL to reproduce the same state.

-Note: This page counts identical balls.
+Note: This calculator counts identical balls.
 If balls are distinct, the model is different.

 Visual guide